-We may be unsuccessful in identifying and acquiring suitable acquisition targets, which could adversely affect our growth.
+We may be unsuccessful in identifying suitable acquisition candidates, completing acquisitions, integrating acquired companies or the acquired companies may not perform to our expectations, which could adversely affect our growth.

-We may pursue acquisition of companies that can complement our existing business, diversify our product offerings and improve our customers' experience in the future.
-However, there is no assurance that we can successfully identify suitable acquisition candidates.
+Our growth strategy partially includes the acquisition of other insurance intermediaries.
+We expect a substantial portion of our future growth to come from acquisitions of high-quality independent insurance agencies, brokerages and claims adjusting firms.
+There is no assurance that we can successfully identify suitable acquisition candidates.
 Even if we identify suitable candidates, we may not be able to complete an acquisition on terms that are commercially acceptable to us.
-Our competitors may be able to outbid us for these acquisition targets.
+In addition, we compete with other entities to acquire high-quality independent insurance intermediaries.
+Many of our competitors may have substantially greater financial resources than we do and may be able to outbid us for these acquisition targets.
 If we are unable to complete acquisitions, our growth strategy may be impeded and our earnings or revenue growth may be negatively affected.